This post contains affiliate links. Please see our disclosure policy.

 Why You’ll Love This Recipe!

-The Frosting - ok so I know I'm all about the sourdough, but seriously the frosting on this recipe is next level good, especially if you use fresh strawberries for color and flavor.
-Trust me, it's the BEST!
-I show you exactly how to do it in this recipe!
+The Buttercream Frosting – ok so I know I’m all about the sourdough, but seriously the frosting on this recipe is next level good, especially if you use fresh strawberries for color and flavor.
+Trust me, it’s the BEST!

-Fun Way To Bake Cookies - this recipe is based on my sourdough sugar cookie recipe and is just an alternative way to bake them if you'd prefer not to have to roll them out and cut them into shapes.
+Easy Way To Bake Cookies – this recipe is based on my sourdough sugar cookie recipe and is just an alternative way to bake them if you’d prefer not to have to roll them out and cut them into shapes.
 No rolling pin required!
+You might also like these sourdough chocolate chip cookie bars!

-Ferment the Cookie Dough - just like the cut out and decorate sugar cookies, you can ferment these sourdough sugar cookie bars in the fridge overnight if you'd like to.
-I've added instructions on how to do this further down.
+Ferment the Cookie Dough – You can ferment these sourdough sugar cookie bars in the fridge overnight if you’d like to.
+I’ve added instructions on how to do this further down.
+This really does create the best texture!

 Ingredients